 Giselle began her career in animal welfare in Maryland as an intern working on the Animal Cruelty Rescue and Response Team for the Humane Society of the United States.
 Bitten by the rescue bug, she continued her passion at the Washington Humane Society in customer service.
 Her strength in client care was apparent as she moved through the ranks to Adoptions Supervisor.
-After moving to sunny Florida with her English-borne husband Nick, and two dogs Layla and Titch, Giselle worked at the Pet Alliance of Greater Orlando before settling in the Tampa Bay area and working as the Customer Care Manager at HSP.
+After moving to sunny Florida with her English-borne husband Nick, and two dogs Layla and Titch, Giselle worked at the Pet Alliance of Greater Orlando before settling in the Tampa Bay area and working as the Intake Manager at HSP.
 Along with a lot of hard work, Giselle brings compassion and laughter to her job every day!

 heather gibbs, CPDT-KA, behavior and training manager

 Heather Gibbs initially received her training certification through the Animal Behavior College.
 She worked in behavior modification and animal care for several organizations including Southeastern Guide Dogs and the Animal Rescue Foundation of Texas before joining the Humane Society of Pinellas team.

 Heather practices positive reinforcement training through bonding exercises, enrichment, and reward-based behavior modification.
 She currently owns four rescue animals; three dogs and her horse, Mike.
-One of her dogs has achieved service dog status through Southeastern Guide Dogs and has earned his Canine Good Citizen certification.
 Heather is a certified CGC Assessor, as well as a Certified Pet Dog Trainer (Knowledge Assessed) from the esteemed Certification Council for Professional Dog Trainers (CCPDT).